An Unbroken Chain of Unconditional Love

 Gyaravi Sharif in Bundi, 2011

 A kind murid of Babuji recorded much of the annual Gyaravi celebration in Bundi in 2011.
-This was Babuji's last celebration of Huzur Ghosepak's urs.
-It was also on this day that Babuji gave the khilafat (spiritual successorship) to our murshid, Shaykh Ghulam Jilani.
+This was Babuji's last celebration of Huzur Ghosepak's urs (anniversary of death).
+It was also on this day that Babuji gave the khilafat (spiritual successorship) to our murshid, Dr. Jaysinha Shinde (Shaykh Talha Ghulam Jilani).

 This beautiful footage gives a glimpse of the reverence and Divine-focused festivity that surrounded and permeated Babuji's zawiya.
 One can see Babuji giving sweets to children, blessing the food for hundreds of attendees, leading zikr, and making ziyarat (pilgrimage) to his own master's mazar (tomb).